 When to Call a Professional

-Some small repairs can be done without help, but it’s important to know when to call experts.
+Some small repairs can be done without help, but knowing when to call experts is important.
 Look out for slow draining, backups, bad smells, and green grass over the drain field.
 Getting help from pros quickly can solve big issues effectively.
 Always act fast at the first sign of trouble to keep your septic system running well.

 Special Considerations for Alternative Septic Systems

 Choosing alternative septic systems means understanding their special features and care needs.
-These systems can use sand filtration or evaporation, and they are different from standard ones.
+These systems can use sand filtration or evaporation, which are different from standard ones.

 Variations in Septic System Types